 Permanent Modular Construction Methods

 Permanent modular construction (“PMC”) is an alternative method of construction simply doing more in advance of the building site.
-Sometimes referred to as “Off Site” construction, it is different than other forms of pre-fab construction, such as “Panelized” (e.g. Kits of Parts).
-We build “Volumetric” modular pieces of buildings that are near completion with flooring, walls, ceilings, lighting and systems completed off site – under controlled conditions, then transported to site and erected.
-Modular buildings can be single or multi-story, steel and/or concrete structures and custom designed.
-Given site work and fabrication run concurrently, there is significant time savings in overall time to complete a “PMC” project as compared to other more traditional forms of construction.
-There are also few restrictions in the choice of building design, layout or mechanical systems.
+Sometimes referred to as “Off Site” construction, we build “Volumetric” building blocks that are near completion with flooring, walls, ceilings, lighting and systems built indoors under controlled conditions, then transported to site and erected.
+Modular buildings can be single or multi-story, steel and/or concrete structures and the design limitations have been grossly misunderstood.

 Research points to a lack of efficiency and productivity gains in traditional site built construction is less efficient and less productive: See “Improving Construction Efficiency & Productivity with Modular Construction” (downloadable from our Resources page) and McGraw-Hill Report “Prefabrication and Modularization Increase Productivity”.
 Most recently, the a study of “Permanent Modular Construction, Process, Practice, Performance” by The National Institute of Building Sciences and MBI Educational Foundations”, provides case studies and speaks to the best practices of modular construction.
 These include the benefits of early team formation and collaboration.
 These resources provide facts about the advantages and savings with “off site” construction.

 The American Institute of Architects (AIA) have written about the efficiencies associated with modularization.
 Advancements in design technology, Building Information Modeling (BIM), further enables collaboration between designers, engineers, modular fabricators and building installers.
 Moreover, Design-Build forms of project delivery, integrated approaches to construction, and owners’ willingness to depart from traditional Design Bid Build has helped pave the way for more successful modular projects around the World.